fiftythanks/react-js-webpack/README.md

 - `react` — The core React library for building user interfaces.
 - `react-dom` — Provides DOM-specific methods for rendering React components in the browser.
 - `@babel/preset-react` — Enables Babel to understand JSX syntax.
+- `@types/react` – TypeScript type definitions for React.
+(For VSCode IntelliSense.)
+- `@types/react-dom` – TypeScript type definitions for ReactDOM.
+(For VSCode IntelliSense.)

 **Linting and formatting:**